When Lower-Order Terms Dominate: Adaptive Expert Algorithms for Heavy-Tailed Losses: Introduction

 We study the problem of prediction with expert advice \citep{vovk1990aggregating, littlestone1994weighted}, a sequential decision-making setting over $T$ rounds where each round $t$ goes as follows.
 The learner selects a probability distribution $p_t \in \simplex = \bigl\{p \in \bbR^K\colon p(i) \ge 0, \langle p_t,\mathbbm{1}\rangle = 1\bigr\}$ over $K$ experts, suffers some loss $f_t(p_t) \in \bbR$, and subsequently observes the loss function $f_t\colon \simplex \to \bbR$.
 The goal in this problem, also known more briefly as the experts setting, is to control the (pseudo-)regret

 where the expectation is with respect to the randomness in $(f_t)_{t \in [T]}$, and $e_i \in \simplex$ is the $i$-th standard basis vector.
 The pseudo-regret measures the expected difference between the learner's cumulative loss and that of the best expert in hindsight.
 Throughout the paper, we assume that either the losses or the \textit{outcomes} are heavy tailed, and provide a concrete answer to the concluding remarks of \citet{mhammedi2019lipschitz} that highlight the challenge of dealing with infrequent large values in the full-information setting.
 Such conditions arise in various practical settings involving noisy data, outliers, or mechanisms like those in local differential privacy \citep{van2019user}.
+Further motivations for our setting can be found in financial markets \citep{bradley2003financial}, electricity forecasting \citep{li2019use, devaine2013forecasting}, and predicting views on articles or videos (see, \eg, \citet{cha2007tube}).

 A primary goal of this paper is to develop algorithms that achieve sub-linear regret without prior knowledge of a bound on the second moment of the losses, outcomes, or range of the losses $\max_{t \in \sbrk{T}, p \in \simplex} \abs{f_t \sprt{p}}$.
 We will refer to such algorithms as \textit{loss-range adaptive algorithms}.
 Crucially, unlike the related multi-armed bandit problem, where adaptivity to an unknown second moment is generally impossible without further assumptions \citep{genalti2024adaptive}, we demonstrate this is achievable in the experts setting.
-Our second goal is to aim for algorithms that exhibit strong guarantees both in worst-case scenarios and in more benign stochastic environments, often referred to as \emph{best-of-both-world guarantees}.
+Our second goal is to aim for algorithms that exhibit strong guarantees both in worst-case scenarios and in more benign stochastic environments, often referred to as \emph{best-of-both-worlds} guarantees.

 While several loss-range adaptive algorithms exist for linear losses, $f_t \sprt{p} = \inp{p, \ell_t} = \sumK p(i) \ell_t(i)$ for some $\ell_t \in \bbR^K$, they are not designed to handle heavy-tailed losses \citep{blackwell1956analog,cesa2007improved,derooij2014follow,orabona2015scale,mhammedi2019lipschitz}.
 Standard algorithms achieve $\calO \sprt{M \sqrt{T \log K}}$ regret for losses bounded as $ \max_{t, i} \abs{\ell_t(i)} \leq M$.
 However, if the losses are drawn from some distribution supported on $\bbR$ and such that $\max_{t, i} \bbE\bigl[\ell_t(i)^2\bigr] \le \theta$ for some $\theta > 0$, the regret guarantees of existing algorithms can degrade to $\calO\bigl(\sqrt{KT}\bigr)$, which is exponentially worse in $K$.
 The issue lies in what prior work consider a lower-order term, namely $\max_{t, i} \abs{\ell_t(i)}$.
 Indeed, while this term is innocuous for bounded losses, we demonstrate that for heavy-tailed losses with second moment $\theta = \calO(1)$, it can be as large as $\Omega\bigl(\sqrt{KT}\bigr)$, thereby becoming the dominant factor in the regret bound.